turingschool/curriculum/source/projects/javascript/jquery/jscart.markdown

 };
 ```

 Again we're using the "Object Literal Notation" here to namespace three methods.
-We'll call `update_cart` from our click instruction, and it'll call `updateCartItemCount` and `updateCartTotal` for us.
+We'll call `updateCart` from our click instruction, and it'll call `updateCartItemCount` and `updateCartTotal` for us.

 #### Calling the Updaters